swannodette/swannodette.github.com/_posts/2014-01-29-ktc-code-salon.md

 match or two.
 We charge a small fee for attendees to cover the space, setup, and beer in exchange for what we believe will be a uniquely invigorating space of ideas.
 Seating is very limited so grab a spot for the speakers you want to see!
-If you're speaker who might be visiting New York this year, get in touch!
+If you're a speaker who might be visiting New York this year, get in touch!

 For more details refer to our official